0xYahia/Front-End-Material/Study/sass.Std.md

 => color: $primary-color;
 }

-what difference between variabels in sass and css: in css we see the variable name in the css file we can't see the value but in sass we the value of the variable in the css file. after compile the sass file.
+what difference between variables in sass and css: in css we see the variable name in the css file we can't see the value but in sass we the value of the variable in the css file. after compile the sass file.

 we have two types of variables in sass: